 Gender responsive – understanding that gender shapes the way we behave as much as our ethnicity or sexual orientation and adapting our approach accordingly.
 For example, providing female condoms so that young women can control their own sexual health rights.

 Gender transformative – encouraging laws and policies that promote equality, human rights and public health and helping women in their diversity understand and change the power dynamics that can occur in intimate, family and community relationships.

-We’re proud of the work we do to support women.
-In 2017, we:
+We’re proud of the work we do to support women and pursue gender equality.
+In 2019, we:

-- Supported over 1.5 million women and 14,200 transgender people access integrated HIV and SRHR services.
+- Supported over 1.2 million women and 32,622 transgender people to access SRHR services.

 HOW OUR WORK HELPS SABERA

 Sabera is HIV-positive.
 Her husband lied to her about his status and knowingly transmitted HIV to her, and therefore, their young son too.